chenhg5/HistoryRecorder/README.md

-# DNS-Hijacking-Killer-Chrome
+# Search-History-Recorder

-a chrome extension help you keep away from dns hijacking
+a browser extension help you record the search history